cfi2017/timedctl-rs/CONTRIBUTING.md

 ## Release Process

-Releases are managed automatically using GoReleaser and GitHub Actions.
-When a new version tag is pushed, the following happens:
+Releases are managed automatically using go-semantic-release and GoReleaser with GitHub Actions.
+When changes are merged to the main branch, the following happens:

 1. Tests and checks are run
-2. If successful, GoReleaser builds binaries for multiple platforms
+2. go-semantic-release analyzes commit messages and creates a new version tag if needed
-3. A new release is created with automatically generated release notes based on commits since the last tag
+3. If a new tag was created, GoReleaser builds binaries for multiple platforms
-4. Binary artifacts are built and attached to the release
+4. A new release is created with automatically generated release notes and binary artifacts

-The configuration for GoReleaser is stored in the `.goreleaser.yaml` file at the root of the project.
+The configuration for go-semantic-release is stored in the `.gsr.yaml` file and GoReleaser configuration is in `.goreleaser.yaml` at the root of the project.

 ## Testing